ariutta/jupyterWith-demo/README.md

 # Demo of JupyterWith

+This is a demo of using my forked version of [jupyterWith](https://github.com/ariutta/jupyterWith).

+References:

 * [JupyterWith](https://www.tweag.io/posts/2019-02-28-jupyter-with.html) ([repo](https://github.com/tweag/jupyterWith))
 * [jupyter-vim](https://github.com/jwkvam/jupyterlab-vim)

 ## Install

-First install direnv and allow it for this directory.
-Then `cd` to this directory and install the jupyterlab extensions:
+First install direnv.
+Then `cd` to this directory, allow direnv, and install extensions for jupyter lab and server:

 ```
-generate-directory jupyterlab_vim
+./install-extensions
 ```

 ## Use